databrickslabs/ucx/README.md

 - Following workflows/tasks are on the roadmap and being developed:
   - Migrate tables using CTAS
   - Experimentally migrate Delta and Parquet data found in dbfs mount but not registered as Hive Metastore table into UC tables.

+### Post Migration Validation Task
+UCX also provides `migrate-recon` workflow to validate the integrity of the migrated tables:
+- Comparing the schema of the source and target tables.
+- Comparing the row counts of the source and target tables.
+- Compare the content of individual row between source and target tables to identify any discrepancies.
+Once completed, the output will be stored in `$inventory_database.recon_result` Delta table.

 ### Other considerations
 - You may need to run the workflow multiple times to ensure all the tables are migrated successfully in phases.